Calgary Stroke Program continues to revolutionize the prevention and treatment of stroke

 “That's not just to change patients to having a stroke,” says Coutts.
-“There's also the reverse where we thought they might have had a stroke or TIA but based on a negative MRI scan and other clinical symptoms, we decided it wasn't.
-For patients whose MRI is negative, knowing they haven’t suffered a TIA can be very reassuring.”
+“There's also the reverse where we thought they might have had a stroke or TIA but, based on a negative MRI scan and other clinical symptoms, we decided it wasn't.
+For patients whose MRI is negative, knowing they haven’t suffered a stroke can be very reassuring.”

 Read more about the DOUBT study, including the trial results published in the journal of JAMA Neurology.

 Another UCalgary-led international study shows that an experimental neuroprotective drug, nerinetide, helps to preserve brain cells for a time after stroke.